ydaniju/algernon/README.md

 A sample Application class which inherits from the Algernon::Application class is then declared and initialized.
 This sample class is used to start up the web server, and inherits methods from the BaseApplication class to provide a rack-compatible response to requests.
 The declaration for the Application class could be moved into a separate class and then required in the config file.

 On instantiating the Application class, routes need to be set.
-This is done in line 11 of the config file.
+In the ```routes.rb``` in the config direectory.
 A block with the route methods called appropriately is passed to the prepare method exposed by the application.
 This block is evaluated, and routes are saved for processing.
-The declaration for the routes could be moved into a separate class and then required in the config file.

-On evaluating routes, required files need to be loaded.
-This is done by calling the `load_files` method of the Dependencies module, provided by Algernon.
-This loads current controllers/models, and adds the path to these folders to the `LOAD_PATH`.

 On the last line of the config file, the application is passed to the run method, which is evaluated by Rack to start up the web application on the default port - 9292.